-It is therefore essential to be aware at all times, to listen and engage actively and to ensure you are empathetic to the needs of others.
+It is therefore essential to be always aware, to listen and engage actively and to ensure you are empathetic to the needs of others.
 You cannot assume that other people will see things the way you do, or respond in the way that you would because your own feelings and reactions are influenced by your particular life experiences.

 Consider what it is you observe, and what you hear.
-Consider whether any body is in danger or whether someone's actions are putting any one else in danger.
+Consider whether any body is in danger or whether someone's actions are putting anyone else in danger.
 Consider the environment, who else is there, and the impact of the circumstances on the individual or others.